The Machine-Free Home Gym

 Researchers assigned a group of people who regularly exercise to eat 30% more calories while still working out.
 They then compared that data to a group who weren't regularly active.
 Early results showed that working out kept blood sugar stable while preventing changes in inflammation and how the body breaks down fat.

-"I think we can say that the big-picture advice here is that overeating, even for a short time, can signal some changes in the body—not just in fat, but in whole-body health," lead author Alison Ludzki told Time.
+"I think we can say that the big-picture advice here is that overeating, even for a short time, can signal some changes in the body—not just in fat, but in whole-body health," lead author ALison Ludzki told Time.
 "And exercise definitely has some protective effects, especially when it comes to insulin sensitivity."
 It's not all that shocking, of course.
 Over indulging is bad, and working out is good.
-But what's new and encouraging here is that staying active, especially during a time when you're not all that jazzed about hitting the gym, can realistically offset much of the damage.
+But what's new and encouraging here is that staying active, especially during a time when you're not all that jazzed about hitting the gym, can realistically offset some of the damage.